 “Service Level Agreement” or “SLA” means the NextRequest Service Level Agreement attached as Exhibit A to this Agreement and incorporated by reference.

 “Usage Data” means information other than Customer Content or Requester Content that is collected, directly or indirectly, from Customer, Customer Users, or Requesters by or through the Service, including information that incorporates or is derived from the processing, storage or transmission of information, data or content by or through the Service as well as any information, data or other content derived from NextRequest’s or its Service Providers’ monitoring of Customer’s access to or use of the Service such as information reflecting the access or use of the Service by or on behalf of Customer, any Customer User, or any Requester.

 Service Level Agreement

 1.1 Availability.
 NextRequest provides hosting for the NextRequest service through a Service Provider (“Hosting Provider”), which does not make guarantees about uptime.
 Based on past performance, NextRequest anticipates 99.9% uptime of the application, with the exception of planned outages for maintenance and upgrades for which NextRequest notifies the Customer 24 hours in advance ("Uptime").
 If NextRequest fails to meet the Uptime, the Customer will be eligible for credits as described in section 3.2.

 1.2 Security.
 NextRequest take the security of the Customer's data seriously and protects it according to the rigorous security practices described in our System Security Plan.
-Heroku, our Hosting Partner, utilizes certified data centers managed by Amazon, which implements industry-leading physical, technical, and operational security measures and has received ISO 27001 certification and Federal Information Security Management Act (FISMA) Moderate Authorization and Accreditation from the U.S. General Services Administration.
+The Hosting Provider utilizes certified data centers managed by Amazon, which implements industry-leading physical, technical, and operational security measures and has received ISO 27001 certification and Federal Information Security Management Act (FISMA) Moderate Authorization and Accreditation from the U.S. General Services Administration.
 If NextRequest becomes aware of any unauthorized access to its systems that poses any threat to the Service or the Customer's data, NextRequest will notify the Customer in writing of the issue no later than the close of the next business data after NextRequest learns of it.

 1.3 Data Integrity.
 The Hosting Provider makes daily backups of Customers' systems and data.
 Seven (7) daily backups and five (5) weekly backups are retained.